piles and haemorrhoid

 How to do:

-• Lie on your back with your legs extended vertically up against a wall.
+• Lie on your back with legs extended vertically against a wall.

 4. Balasana (Child’s Pose)

-Benefits: Relieves stress and tension, gently stretches the lower back and digestive organs.
+Benefits: Relieves stress and tension, gently stretches the lower back, and supports digestive comfort.

 How to do:

-• Sit on your heels, bend forward, and stretch your arms in front.
+• Sit on your heels, bend forward, and stretch the arms ahead.

-• Hold for 1–2 minutes while breathing deeply.
+• Hold for 1–2 minutes with slow, deep breathing.

 5. Bhujangasana (Cobra Pose)

-Benefits: Stimulates abdominal organs, improves digestion, and eases constipation.
+Benefits: Stimulates abdominal organs, supports digestion, and may ease constipation.

 How to do:

-• Lie on your stomach, place your hands under your shoulders.
+• Lie on your stomach with hands under the shoulders.

-• Inhale and lift your chest gently while keeping your elbows slightly bent.
+• Inhale and gently lift the chest, keeping elbows slightly bent.

 6. Sarvangasana (Shoulder Stand)